-Bankers’ Tactics: Bankers treat lockers as a favor to the customer and not part of their service.
+Bankers’ Tactics: Bankers treat safe deposit lockers as a favor to the customer and not part of their service.
 So, instead of keeping a transparent waitlist, locker allotment becomes arbitrary and prone to all sorts of corrupt practices.

 #2 Opening charges and KYC

 Customers must give all necessary documents for completing the KYC requirements and pay a nominal processing charge.

 BT: The one-time registration bank locker charges for most PSUs are nominal up to Rs.
 1,000.
 In the case of private banks, these charges can be anywhere upwards of Rs.
 2,500.
 Banks have made it into another cash cow to fill their “other-operating-income” accounts.